 - Motor vehicles may not be operated on any sidewalk or grassed area.
 Service vehicles and authorized contractor vehicles are not included in this prohibition.

-- Daemen College Campus Safety Officers and Town of Amherst Police are empowered to enforce all ordinances and laws pertaining to traffic regulations.
+- Daemen University Campus Safety Officers and Town of Amherst Police are empowered to enforce all ordinances and laws pertaining to traffic regulations.

 - Dangerous use of skates, skateboards, in-line skates, bicycles, and other forms of transport or recreation is prohibited.

 - Parking is prohibited on all roadways, service drives, and areas reserved for service vehicles.
 Possession of a parking permit entitles the holder to park only if there is available space in the allotted parking areas and not to blocking driveways or roadways.

 - Overnight parking is permitted only in designated lots and only for those resident students who have a valid parking permit and are allowed to park on campus.

 - Students will be required to move their cars from time to time to alternative designated lots to facilitate snow removal.
 Failure to move a vehicle upon notification by the University will result in ticketing and/or towing of the vehicle at the owner’s expense.